fatmagician/crack-the-hash/README.md

 An alternate (and easier) way to figure this out would have been to use hashid tool, which we'll demonstrate in a later task.

 ### Step 2 - Filter wordlist for 4-letter words
-The hint tells that the answer is 4 lowercase characters, and that it is also included in the rockyou.txt wordlist.
+The hint says that the answer is 4 lowercase characters, and that it is also included in the rockyou.txt wordlist.
 There are probably multiple ways to do this so that cracking this hash won't take super long.

 What I did was filter rockyou.txt for 4-character strings and output this to a new file called rockyou2.txt.
-I used the "awk" command to do this:
+I used the `awk` command to do this:

 `awk 'length($0) == 4' rockyou.txt > rockyou2.txt`

-Another way to do this would be to do a hashcat [mask attack](https://hashcat.net/wiki/doku.php?id=mask_attack).

 ### Step 3 - Use hashcat to crack the hash
 Finally, we're going to use a hashcat dictionary attack to crack this.
 Run the command: